chr-1x/hmh_bot/Setup.md

 * **logdir** - Where to put the bot's logs.
 Examples of the files that will go here are `exceptions.log`, `raw.log`, and `stdio.log`

 ###[db]
-* **userdb_file** - File where the bot will read and store information from. *If the bot does not have read and write permissions, you may see errors in chat*
+* **userdb_file** - File where the bot will read and store information from. *If the bot does not have read and write permissions, you may see errors in chat*.
+This is where we use `handmade.db`.
+If you would like a copy of that db file, [you can get it here](http://j.mp/hmh_db).

 ###[chanlogs]
 * **dir** - Folder where the bot will log everything IRC.